• Skip to primary navigation

 Guided tours

-The museum does not yet offer guided tours, but you can use an audioguide application on your phone.
+The museum doesn’t yet offer guided tours, but you can use an audioguide application on your phone.
 This application translates all the panels into several languages, including French, and enriches the experience.
 Interactive features and videos round off the discovery perfectly.

 Museum of Red History, Dubrovnik - Guided tours